Meroje/documentation-en/source/app_create/migrations.rst

 * Whenever it is possible, sql update must be on a separate file (in order to make easier manual updates).
 As most of the time only sql requests are executed, a migration class has been implemented in order to ease migrations.
 You can take a look at the :ref:`API documentation <api:php/classes/migration>`.

+When an application is installed or updated, migration files are executed (if they haven't been already) through the application manager.